-I stopped an Azure cloud service / web application endpoint in my Traffic Manager profile but I am not receiving any traffic even after I restarted it.
+I stopped an web application endpoint in my Traffic Manager profile but I am not receiving any traffic even after I restarted it.
 How can I fix this?

-When an Azure cloud service / web application endpoint is stopped Traffic Manager stops checking its health and restarts the health checks only after it detects that the endpoint has restarted.
+When an Azure web application endpoint is stopped Traffic Manager stops checking its health and restarts the health checks only after it detects that the endpoint has restarted.
 To prevent this delay, disable and then reenable that endpoint in the Traffic Manager profile after you restart the endpoint.

 Can I use Traffic Manager even if my application does not have support for HTTP or HTTPS?

 Yes.
 You can specify TCP as the monitoring protocol and Traffic Manager can initiate a TCP connection and wait for a response from the endpoint.
 If the endpoint replies to the connection request with a response to establish the connection, within the timeout period, then that endpoint is marked as healthy.

 What specific responses are required from the endpoint when using TCP monitoring?

 When TCP monitoring is used, Traffic Manager starts a three-way TCP handshake by sending a SYN request to endpoint at the specified port.
 It then waits for a period of time (as specified in the timeout settings) for a response from the endpoint.
 If the endpoint responds to the SYN request with a SYN-ACK response within the timeout period specified in the monitoring settings, then that endpoint is considered healthy.
 If the SYN-ACK response is received, the Traffic Manager resets the connection by responding back with a RST.